guyinatuxedo/nightmare/README.md

 # Nightmare

-Nightmare is an into to binary exploitation / reverse engineering course based around ctf challenges.
+Nightmare is an intro to binary exploitation / reverse engineering course based around ctf challenges.
 I call it that because it's a lot of people's nightmare to get hit by weaponized 0 days, which these skills directly tranlate into doing that type of work (plus it's a really cool song).

 ## What makes Nightmare different?